Q: How competitive is admission and what are the admission criteria?

 There are university-wide policies which govern the minimum entry requirements for international applicants.
 If you have any questions regarding your eligibility, on the basis of your undergraduate degree, please contact the Admissions Office in the Social Sciences Dean of Students Office (773-702-8415) or by e-mail at email@example.com.

-Q: Is it possible to get a joint degree with the Graduate School of Business, or the Law School, for example?
+Q: Is it possible to get a dual degree with the the Law School?

 Q: Does the Department of Political Science have an MA Program?

 If you are interested in working toward an MA degree only, you need to apply to the Committee on International Relations or the Master of Arts Program in the Social Sciences.
 Students in the Department can and do receive the MA degree along the way toward the PhD.